Aidan Davitt

-Aidan Davitt (born 13 October 1978) is an Irish Fianna Fáil politician who has served as a Senator for the Industrial and Commercial Panel since April 2016.
+Aidan Davitt (born 13 October 1978) is an Irish Fianna Fáil politician who has served as a senator for the Industrial and Commercial Panel since April 2016.

 He was a member of Westmeath County Council from 2009 to 2016.
-He is the Fianna Fáil Seanad Spokesperson on Enterprise, Jobs and Innovation.
+He is the Fianna Fáil Seanad spokesperson for Public Expenditure and Reform.

-Following his involvement in the Oireachtas Golf Society Scandal ("Golfgate") in August 2020, Davitt was one of six senators who lost the party whip in the Seanad as punishment for their actions.
+Following his involvement in the Oireachtas Golf Society scandal ("Golfgate") in August 2020, Davitt was one of six senators who lost the party whip in the Seanad as punishment for their actions.
+Davitt is a member of the cross-party Oireachtas Friends of Israel in the Oireachtas.